Code of Conduct for Certified School Nurses (NCSN), Certifying School Nurses with NBCSN-Issued Credentials and Emeritus Credential (NCSN-E)

 The National Board for Certification of School Nurses (NBCSN) endeavors to assure the public that nationally certified school nurses (NCSNs) meet professional standards of knowledge and skills.
 Additionally, NBCSN has established certain principles to ensure that the school nurses it certifies are upholding appropriate standards of professionalism and ethics in practice.
 The NBCSN’s Code of Conduct for Certified School Nurses (NCSN), and Certifying School Nurses with NBCSN-Issued Credentials including Emeritus Designation (NCSN-E) outlines principles that all certifying school nurses and school nurses holding an NBCSN credential are expected to uphold.
 Failure to uphold these principles may be cause for disciplinary review.

 Disciplinary actions taken at the conclusion of that review may include formal censures, fines, suspension, revocation of certification or eligibility for certification or NCSN-E designation and/or other actions deemed appropriate by NBCSN.
 Disciplinary actions may be reported to the applicable state licensing board or other legal enforcement authority, the federal government, the school nurse’s employer or other interested parties, including individuals seeking information about the school nurse’s NCSN certification or NCSN-E designation, as solely determined by the NBCSN and in compliance with NBCSN’s information disclosure policy.
-This Code of Conduct represents some, though not necessarily all, of the behaviors that may initiate review under NBCSN’s Policies and Procedures for NCSN Disciplinary Matters.
+This Code of Conduct represents some, though not necessarily all, of the behaviors that may initiate review under NBCSN’s Policies and Procedures for NCSN Disciplinary Matters, page 37.

 Principles of Conduct